LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

-The lookup order for predicate declarations is first the object, second the implemented protocols (and the protocols that these may extend), third the imported categories (and the protocols that they may implement), and finally the objects that the object extends.
+The lookup order for predicate declarations is first the object, second the implemented protocols (and the protocols that these may extend), third the imported categories (and the protocols that they may implement), and finally the objects that the object extends (following their declaration order).
 This lookup is performed in depth-first order.
 When an object inherits two different declarations for the same predicate, by default, only the first one will be considered.

 .. _inheritance_protocol_class:

 Lookup order for class hierarchies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The lookup order for predicate declarations starts in the object
+The lookup order for predicate declarations is first the object classes
-classes.
-Following the classes declaration order, the lookup starts in
-the classes implemented protocols (and the protocols that these may
+(following their declaration order), second the classes implemented protocols
-extend), second the classes imported categories (and the protocols that
+(and the protocols that these may extend), third the classes imported
-they may implement), and finally the superclasses of the object classes.
+categories (and the protocols that they may implement), and finally the
-This lookup is performed in depth-first order.
-If the object inherits
+superclasses of the object classes.
+This lookup is performed in depth-first
-two different declarations for the same predicate, by default only the
+order.
+If the object inherits two different declarations for the same
-first one will be considered.
+predicate, by default, only the first one will be considered.

 .. _inheritance_implementation: